 Even if it might not have hit sales expectations, it’s hard not to look at Titanfall 2 as anything but a success.
 Respawn’s follow-up managed to win back a lot of goodwill that its predecessor squandered, helped in no small part by one of the best FPS single-player campaigns seen in years, making it one of the best PS4 FPS games in the process.

 And it kept on giving once the credits rolled on the story, too.
 Its multiplayer offers some of the purest, most addictive shooting we’ve ever had the pleasure of hollering with joy through.
 It does a wonderful job of making you feel like an utter badass – zipping through the air and wreaking destruction inside a Titan always feels fresh and exhilarating.
-We gave it a positive review at launch:

 “A passionately produced FPS that shows 99% of the opposition how it should be done, Titanfall 2 deserves to rank alongside the year’s very best.”